Interior secretary was involved in Vigneto whistleblower case, document shows

 Department attorneys said, among other things, that the need for the analysis was eliminated when El Dorado Holdings told federal officials in 2017 it could build the project whether the federal permit was issued or not.

-That position is being challenged by the environmentalist lawsuit, and by U.S. Rep. Raúl Grijalva, a Tucson Democrat and chair of the U.S. House Natural Resources Committee.
+That position is being challenged by the environmentalist lawsuit and by U.S. Rep. Raúl Grijalva, a Tucson Democrat and chairman of the U.S. House Natural Resources Committee.

 Grijalva’s committee has been investigating the federal government’s handling of the Vigneto case since spring 2019.

-To back up their view that no political pressure was applied to Spangle, Interior officials have noted that in summer 2019, Fish and Wildlife Service officials in Arizona revisited the case, and concluded — with no direction from Washington, D.C. officials — that Interior’s final decision voiding the sweeping environmental analysis of Vigneto was correct.
+To back up their view that no political pressure was applied to Spangle, Interior officials have noted that in summer 2019, Fish and Wildlife Service officials in Arizona revisited the case, and concluded — with no direction from Washington, D.C., officials — that Interior’s final decision voiding the sweeping environmental analysis of Vigneto was correct.

-In a recent email to the Star, Bernhardt’s press secretary, Ben Goldey, called Vigneto a “non-issue” today.
+In a recent email to the Star, Bernhardt’s press secretary, Ben Goldey, called Vigneto a “nonissue” today.

 He noted the Natural Resources Committee hasn’t sought information on this case since Interior turned over documents about it in late 2019 and early 2020.
 The committee has found no wrongdoing in this case, Goldey said.